AlexiaDelorme/project-cookbook/README.md

 - To increase security, a "warning" modal form will enable users to confirm their will to delete the recipe.
     - Users who are not sure can click "Cancel" and will be confirmed that the recipe still exists.
     - Users who are sure about deleting their recipe can click "Delete" and will be confirmed that the recipe was successfully deleted.
-- The now deleted recipe will be removed from the cookbook of any other community memebr who saved it as a favorite.
+- The now deleted recipe will be removed from the cookbook of any other community member who saved it as a favorite.

 ###### Feature 12 - Add/Remove favorites
 - At the bottom of the recipe description page, users can add/remove a recipe from their favorites by clicking on the pulse icon button.